 Here are your choices: You can hire a representative that simply handles Social Security disability cases, or you can hire an attorney that not only handles disability cases but is also board certified in Social Security disability law.
 They will both only charge you if you win your case.
 They will both charge you the same fees if you win your case.

-They will both be paid directly by the Social Security Administration from your past due benefits, so you will never have to pay either one out of your pocket if you win.
+They will both be paid directly by the Social Security Administration from your past-due benefits, so you will never have to pay either one out of your pocket if you win.
 The difference?
-In one attorney, you hope you have found someone who is very commitment to the area of Social Security law and has the knowledge and experience to provide you the best representation possible.
+In one attorney, you hope you have found someone who is very committed to the area of Social Security law and has the knowledge and experience to provide you the best representation possible.
 In the other, you can objectively verify that those two factors are true.

 So, the question is, who is providing you the best “bang for your buck?”
 The answer seems to be clear.
 For the same price that you would pay to hire an average lawyer, you get a certified expert in Social Security disability law.
 So yes, the board-certified lawyer gives you more bang for your buck.